Internship Training Manual

 J. Use of Evaluations

 Evaluations inform discussions in the Training Committee regarding intern progress.
 Corrective actions or recommendations to enhance the training experience may be proposed.
-Mid-way through the internship the DoT sends a letter to interns’ academic programs that reviews the intern’s progress.
+Mid-way through the internship, the Associate Director of Training sends a letter to interns’ academic programs that reviews the intern’s progress.

 Return to table of contents